WheatonCS/Lexos/BackendProgrammingGuide.md

 * This section introduce how the front end and backend interact

 * <a name='intro'></a> Download
-    1. Create that a user want to download in a path, and save the path in a variable, for example `SavePath`
+    1. Create a file that the user want to download in a path, and save the path in a variable, for example `SavePath`
     2. Return `SavePath` to `lexos.py`
     3. Use `return send_file(SavePath, attachment_filename=filename, as_attachment=True)` to send file to the user
     4. See the `topword`, `tokenizer` or `rollingwindow` function in `lexos.py` for detail